 OUR FABULOUS SUPPORT

-The Festival has amazing community support, and more than 1200 volunteers mobilise each year to help put on the event – helping out with everything from wrist-banding and merchandise selling to litter collection and traffic control.
+The festival has amazing community support, and more than 1,000 volunteers mobilise each year to help put on the event – helping out with everything from wrist-banding and merchandise selling to litter collection and traffic control.

 The event also generates money for community groups, who are paid for their services at the event, or operate catering sites as their major fundraiser for the year to continue to develop their club facilities.

-On the Festival weekend, between $9 and $13 million is spent within the region by our fabulous patrons.
+Over the festival weekend, over $6 million is spent within the region by our fabulous patrons.